msvens/mellowtech-core/src/site/markdown/IO.md

 * **MEM** - This type of record file uses NIO memory maps for reading and writing records
 * **SPLIT** - This type of record file splits the file into two distinct regions of records.
 All read/writes are directly reflected in the file
 * **MEM_SPLIT** - Same as split files but uses NIO memory maps for reading and writing records
+* **MULTI** - This type of record file is not bound by an upper limit of records.
+It also splits the records on n files

 Common to all record files is that all have a *reseve* space in the beginning that can be used for storing additional non-record data.
 All record files are also backed by a single file and uses a memory mapped bit buffer for keeping track of free/full records.
 This